runtimeverification/proof-generation/index.md

 ```

 And given these pieces of information, our generator
-would generate a metamath file that contains proofs
+would generate a Metamath file that contains proofs
 for the rewriting steps

 ```